vors/psconfeu-2018-workshop/01-Bootstrap.md

 ## Trying it out

-Now time to reap the fruties!
+Now time to reap the fruits!
 Re-load the module and get the help out of it.

 ```